 What to be aware of

 - Maximum daily limits.
-Online transfers are limited to $2,999.99 daily or $7,999 monthly — lower than many digital competitors.
-Ria agent location limits may impose further limitations.
+Online transfers are limited to $2,999.99 daily or $7,999 every 30 days – lower than many digital competitors.

 - High fees for card payments.
 Fees vary depending on your transaction, but credit cards typically attract the highest fees.
-And agent locations fees may differ from what you see online.

 - No hedging options.
 Unlike some of its competitors, Ria does not offer forward contracts, limit orders or any of the other tools you’ll find to lock in strong rates on future transfers.
-Hedging tools can help you save money when used appropriately to lock in an exchange rate for future transfers.

 - Inconsistent markups.
 Exchange rates with Ria vary depending on the country you’re sending to – anywhere from 0.25% to 3.5% on top of the mid-market rate.